AkinnimiManuel/IT-Engineering-Portfolio/Active-Directory/User-Management/User-Management.md

 - The importance of having a well-organized Active Directory structure
 - How group-based permission management simplifies administration
-- How password policies and account lockout policies help strengthen security
 - How to troubleshoot common permission issues when users have access problems

 ---